-Child assessment: All registered ECCE centers must implement procedures for assessing the children’s progress and the implementation of the Cayman Islands Early Years Curriculum Framework (CIEYCF).
+Child assessment: All registered ECCE centers must implement procedures for assessing children’s progress based on the Cayman Islands Early Years Curriculum Framework (CIEYCF).

-Sanctions: The Ministry may close an early childhood center for health and safety reasons and when the ECCE fails to achieve minimum standards.
+Sanctions: The Ministry may order the closure of an early childhood center for health and safety reasons or if the provider fails to meet the minimum standards.

-Licence: Upon approval, a registration certificate will be issued for a valid period of three years.
+Licence: Upon approval, a registration certificate is issued for a valid period of three years.
 Private schools must for registration renewal no later than sixty days before the date of expiration.

-Water, sanitation and hygiene (WASH): The owner or board of directors in charge of the school must maintain an accurate record of health and safety which can be subject to inspections, and when fails to comply with the records or the health and safety standards can be suspended or cancelled.
+Water, sanitation and hygiene (WASH): All schools must maintain an accurate record of health and safety standards, which is subject to inspection.
+If a school fails to comply with any health and safety standards, their license can be suspended or cancelled.

-Curriculum and education standards: The Education Law (2016) set the mandatory guidelines and subjects for every school to follow, including private schools.
-However, the curriculum at private schools may include additional complementary curriculums such as the US and UK curriculum and Montessori curriculum.
-The Education Regulations (2017) dictates that the Education Council must approve all information related to programmes and curriculum.
+Curriculum and education standards: The 2016 Education Law sets the mandatory subjects that all schools (including private schools) must follow.
+However, private schools may include additional complementary curricula, such as Montessori.
+According to the 2017 Education Regulations, the Education Council must approve all school programmes and curricula.

-Textbooks and learning materials: Private schools are allowed to choose their textbooks and materials according to their academic structure and curriculum.
+Textbooks and learning materials: Private schools may choose their own textbooks and learning materials according to their academic structure and curriculum.

-Teaching profession: For teachers to be employed at any school (public and private), they must be registered in the teacher’s registry at the MEYSAL and comply with the academic requirements according to the education level.
+Teaching profession: For teachers to be employed at any school (public or private), they must be registered in the teacher’s registry under the MEYSAL and comply with the academic requirements according to the education level they teach.

-Corporal punishment: The 2016 Education Law enacts that corporal punishment and acts that are cruel, inhumane, or degrading to students are prohibited in an educational institution.
+Corporal punishment: According to the 2016 Education Law, corporal punishment acts that are "cruel, inhumane, or degrading" to students are prohibited in any educational institution.
 Every school must establish a Behaviour Policy that includes the disciplinary penalties to be applied and the procedures for enforcing the penalties.

-Other safety measures and COVID-19: The Government provided grants for private schools based on the needs and applications to assist in the impact of Covid-19.
-It also issued a comprehensive guideline for schools to responds to the need emerged during the pandemic and beyond.
+Other safety measures and COVID-19: The Government provided grants to private schools based on identified needs during Covid-19.
+A comprehensive guideline was additionally issued for schools to respond to any need during the pandemic and beyond.

-Reporting requirements: Annually, the Chief of Education must submit a report describing the standards of achievement and progress of students receiving education in assisted schools and independent schools and further information required by the Chief Education Officer.
-According to the Education Regulations (2017), the school's owner or board of directors must maintain a data collection management system and accurate health and safety records.
+Reporting requirements: The Chief of Education must submit an annual report describing the standards of achievement and progress of students in assisted schools and independent schools.
+According to the 2017 Education Regulations, the school owner or board of directors must maintain a data collection management system and accurate health and safety records.
 For more information, see Multi-level regulations.

 School inspection: See Multi-level regulations.

-Student assessment: There is currently no National Assessment organized.
-However, the 2019 Annual Report of the Office of Education Standards recommends implementing a required student assessment in reading and mathematics.
+Student assessment: There is no nationally organised student assessment.
+However, the 2019 Annual Report of the Office of Education Standards recommends implementing a mandatory student assessment in reading and mathematics.

 Diplomas and degrees: Information was not found.

-Sanctions: The state may suspend or revoke the school’s registration when the institution fails to comply with the minimum educational requirements or standards required for authorization.
-Institutions which operate without due authorization are liable to monetary fines.
+Sanctions: The state may suspend or revoke a school’s registration if the institution fails to comply with the minimum educational requirements or standards required for authorisation.
+Institutions which operate without due authorisation are liable to monetary fines.

-Registration and approval: The 2016 Education Law and the 2017 Education Regulations dictate that no person or entity may own, operate, manage or participate in the management of any educational institution unless that institution is registered following the regulations.
-According to Registration of Technical, Vocational or other Training Institutions, the registration process of an institution of tertiary education includes three phases which all proprietors must fulfill.
-Registration requirements include a list of proposed staff members and qualifications, a copy of the curriculum framework, financial documentation, infrastructure documentation and certificates, and legal documentation of operation such as a Certificate of Incorporation (provided by the Department of Finance) or Trade and Business license.
+Registration and approval: No person or entity may own, operate, manage or participate in the management of any educational institution unless that institution is registered in accordance with the 2016 Education Law and 2017 Education Regulations.
+Registration requirements for tertiary education institutions include a list of the proposed staff members and qualifications, a copy of the curriculum framework, financial documentation, infrastructure documentation and certificates, and legal documentation of operation, such as a Certificate of Incorporation (provided by the Department of Finance) or Trade and Business license.

 Licence: No information was found.